Arthur "Daddy" Black

 Arthur James "Daddy" Black (July 24, 1877 – September 24, 1932) was a black businessman who came to prominence in Providence, Rhode Island in the 1920s as the manager and owner of two local baseball teams but also as the frontman for a numbers syndicate.
 In 1932, he was shot in his home by gunman.
-His death was originally thought to be as a result of a turf war, however, five men confessed to robbery scheme.
+His death was originally thought to be as a result of a turf war, however, five men confessed to a robbery scheme.
 The subsequent murder trial was one of the most reported in Rhode Island history.